 Fields include the following components and options:

 - Field name: A very brief summary or description of the information you seek to collect through this field (e.g. "Transcript", "Home address", "Work reference", etc.).

 - Field description: Instructions for completing the field, or a detailed explanation of the information you're seeking from the applicant.

-- Answer type: The format of the information you're seeking from the applicant—text, yes/no, address, etc. See below for details about each of the different answer types and how to use them.
-Important: Answer type is not editable!
+- Input type: The format of the information you're seeking from the applicant—text, yes/no, address, etc. See below for details about each of the different input types and how to use them.
+Important: Input type is not editable!
 When you choose the type for a field, you cannot change it later!

 - Required: Applicants can't complete an application without submitting all of the required fields.
 If a field is not required, then it will be optional for the applicant to answer.